yjg30737/pyqt-openai/README.md

 ## What is VividNode? 🤔

-**VividNode** is a cross-platform desktop application that allows you to interact directly with GPT chatbots (like ChatGPT) and generate images without needing a browser.
+**VividNode** is a cross-platform desktop application that allows you to interact directly with LLM(GPT, Claude, Gemini, Llama) chatbots and generate images without needing a browser.
 Built with PySide6, VividNode (formerly known as pyqt-openai) supports Windows, Mac, and Linux, and securely stores your chat history locally in a database.

 ### Key Features:
 - **Chat Interface**: Enjoy a seamless chat experience with a customizable interface, fast thread and message search, and advanced conversation settings.
 You can also import/export chat histories and use prompt management tools for efficient prompt engineering.